 As the recent court case shows, the legitimacy of a workers’ compensation claim may be questioned due to the worker’s impairment at the time of the accident.
 But a failed drug test by itself does not automatically disqualify an injured worker from receiving workers’ comp benefits.

 The case, Rose v.
 Berry Plastics Corp., would certainly be cited as a guiding precedent that a positive post-accident drug test for marijuana does not prove intoxication at the time of the accident.
 Marijuana and other drugs remain in the user’s system long after intoxication has worn off.

 The exact amount of time a drug stays in the user’s system will vary according to factors like the dosage and the person’s age, weight, sex and physical health.
 For example, some average times that drugs will continue to show up in a urine drug test include:

 - Cocaine: 2-3 days.

 - Ritalin: 1-3 days.

 - Valium: 10 days.

 Contact an Oklahoma Workers’ Comp Attorney About a Failed Drug Test

-If you fail a post-accident drug test required by an employer and you were injured badly enough to justify a workers’ compensation claim, you should contact an experienced OK workers’ compensation attorney as soon as possible.
+If you fail a post-accident drug test required by an employer and you were injured badly enough to justify a workers’ compensation claim, you should contact an experienced OKC workers’ compensation attorney as soon as possible.
 Your employer may try to dispute your claim, but you may still be eligible for workers’ compensation benefits.